mui/material-ui/docs/src/pages/customization/typography/typography-de.md

 };
 ```

 Dann können Sie das Theme ändern, um diese neue Schriftart zu verwenden.
-It requires use of the [`CssBaseline`](/components/css-baseline/) component to globally define Raleway as a font family.
+In order to globally define Raleway as a font face the [`CssBaseline`](/components/css-baseline/) component needs to be used.

 ```js
 const theme = createMuiTheme({